 ¼ tsp turmeric

-2 bunches (1½ lbs) Swiss Chard, rinsed, thick leaf midribs removed and torn or chopped
+2 bunches (1½ lbs) Swiss Chard, rinsed, thick leaf midribs removed chopped fine, and leaves in ribbons

 Ghee or butter, for serving

-1. Heat the oil in a sauté pan and lightly brown the cubes on all sides.
+1. For the OPTIONAL paneer, heat the oil in a sauté pan and lightly brown the cubes on all sides.
 This will take some time.
 Set aside.

-3. When the onions start to turn golden, add the garlic and ginger and cook for one more minute.
+3. When the onions start to turn golden, add the garlic, ginger and spices and cook for one more minute.

-4. Add the chard one handful at a time, only adding another handful with the preceding one has cooked down and made more room in the pan.
+4. Add the chard stems first and cook a few minutes.
+You may have to add a little water to avoid scorching the spices.
+Add the leaves one handful at a time, only adding another handful with the preceding one has cooked down and made more room in the pan.
 Cook until the leaves have softened.

 5. OPTIONAL - coarsely blend the cooked leaves before serving.
 Serve with a little extra ghee or butter.